opentelekomcloud-docs/nat-gateway/umn/source/overview/basic_concepts.rst

 SNAT Connections
 ----------------

-An SNAT connection consists of the source IP address, source port, destination IP address, destination port, and a transport-layer protocol.
+An SNAT connection consists of the source IP address, source port, destination IP address, destination port, and a transport layer protocol.
 The source IP address is the EIP, and the source port is the EIP port.
 An SNAT connection uniquely identifies a session.

 DNAT Connections
 ----------------